Sunday 25 February 1940

 The two sides are locked in what military types call an "embrace" all along the front.
 The Finns may be in trouble in places, but so are many trapped Soviet forces in others.
 Elements of the Soviet 54th Rifle Division which have been holding out in the Kuhmo sector are eliminated by Finnish attacks.
 In the center of the line, though, the Soviets retain the initiative and the overwhelming preponderance of force.

 Finnish II Corps is responsible for the area around Lake Näykkijärvi, just to the southeast of Viipuri.
 It is one of the most sensitive areas on the entire V-line.
-Its commander, General Harald Öhquist, issues orders which are passed along to front line units at 22:15: the 23rd Division, which has been recently reinforced with armour units, is to attack.
+Its commander, General Harald Öhquist, issues orders which are passed along to front line units at 22:15: the 23rd Division, which has been recently reinforced with armor units, is to attack.
 Four infantry units, two artillery battalions and the 4th Tank Company set out by truck to Heponotko and travel through the night to a spot near a town called Honkaniemi.

 Winter War Peace Talks: The Finns continue considering the Soviet peace offer, which expires on 1 March 1940.